BigDataBiology/GMGC-mapper/README.md

 * `-aa_input`: path to the input Protein gene file(.fasta/.gz/.bz2).

-The input must contain a genome file or both DNA and Protein gene files.

 ## Examples

-Input is genome sequence.
+1. Input is a genome sequence.

 ```bash
 gmgc-finder -i input.fasta -o output
 ```

-Input is DNA/protein gene sequence(You can just input the protein gene sequences).
+2. Input is DNA/protein gene sequences

 ```bash
 gmgc-finder -nt_input genes.fna -aa_input genes.faa -o output
 ```

+The nucleotide input is optional (but should be used if available so that the quality of the hits can be refined):

 ```bash
 gmgc-finder -aa_input genes.faa -o output
 ```